Yuhala/tees-for-dummies/sgx/occlum-based/README.md

 ## Deploying SGX applications using Occlum LibOS
-- Similar to Gramine, Occlum is a library OS which allows to run unmodified applications inside an SGX enclave.
+- Similar to Gramine, [Occlum](https://github.com/occlum/occlum) is a library OS which allows to run unmodified applications inside an SGX enclave.
+It is also based on a [academic paper from ASPLOS'20](https://madsys.cs.tsinghua.edu.cn/publication/occlum-secure-and-efficient-multitasking-inside-a-single-enclave-of-intel-sgx/ASPLOS20-shen.pdf)

 ## Setup
 - To use Occlum, we can either download its repo from GitHub and build as described [here](https://occlum.readthedocs.io/en/latest/build_and_install.html), or use a Docker-based Occlum image with the Occlum runtime already setup.
 We shall use the latter approach.